ktgram/feedback-bot/README.md

 To make it work, change the token to your own, add the bot to the chat, give it administrative rights.

 #### Attention.
-Note that the chat should be a supergroup where tokens are included for it to work correctly.
+Note that the chat should be a supergroup where topics are included for it to work correctly.

-When some user writes to the bot, it will create a separate topic for him and forward all his messages there, and your responses to this topic to duplicate the user.
+When some user writes to the bot, it will create a separate topic for him and redirect all his messages there, and your replies in this topic will be duplicated to the user.
-Also, if you close the topic, the user will not be able to write messages to you (ban the user from feedback), in order to allow it back you need to reopen the topic.
+Also, if you close the topic, the user will not be able to write messages to you, in order to allow it back you need to reopen the topic.

 # How to run